Loop Groups and Twisted K-Theory II

 as operators on~$\Sfin\bigl((\varphi\inv )^*A \bigr)$.

 \enddemo

 \subhead \S{3.3}.
 A family of cubic Dirac operators on loop groups; main theorem \endsubhead

 Let $\LGRt$~be an admissible graded central extension which is {\it positive definite\/}\footnote{In~\cite{FHT3} we consider more general central extensions which instead satisfy a nondegeneracy condition.
 Our assumption here implies that $\tms$~is positive definite on~$L\mstrut _P\frak{z}$, where $\frak{z}=\cent\frak{g}$.} in the sense that $\form_\tau $ is positive definite on~$\LgR$.
 Then we use~$\form=\form_\tau $ to build the spin representation---see the text and footnote preceding~\thetag{3.7}.
-Suppose $V$~is a $\zt$-graded finitely reducible positive energy representation~$V$ of~$\LGRts$.
-Then $W=V\otimes \SS$ is a finitely reducible positive energy representation of~$\LGRt$.
+Suppose $V$~is a $\zt$-graded irreducible positive energy representation of~$\LGRts$.
+Then $W=V\otimes \SS$ is a positive energy representation of~$\LGRt$.

 Fix a connection~$A\in \AR$.
 Assume the minimal energy on~$V$ is~$\emin$; then $\emin$~is the minimal energy on~$W$ and